eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 -->
 ## Appsody binds fail

-The Appsody bind might fail if the following events occurred:
+If an Appsody repository is already added in your local Appsody CLI, the Appsody bind might fail.

+These steps create the issue:
 1. The Appsody repository was added to your local Appsody CLI from your IDE by right-clicking **Projects (Local)** and then clicking **Manage Template Sources**.
+The same Appsody repository was then added to Codewind from your IDE.
 2. Later, a project was bound to a stack from the added Appsody repository.
 The project appears in the Codewind Explorer view, and the `appsody.log` displays this error:
 ```
 [Error] The current directory is not a valid appsody project.
 Run `appsody init <stack>` to create one.
 Run `appsody list` to see the available stacks.